pavel-perina/slime_mold/README.md

   ```
   .\conan_install.bat
   ```
+  * NOTE: If Conan is not installed, install it using `py -m pip install conan`
+  * NOTE: If Python is not in file path, default profile does not exist and remote points to company's repo, this command likely solves everything :-) `C:\Users\[username]\AppData\Local\Programs\Python\Python312\Scripts\conan.exe install . --build=missing -s build_type=RelWithDebInfo --profile:all=custom-msvc2022 --remote=conancenter`
 * Open folder in Visual Studio 2022
   * CMake will run automatically
 * Choose build type `conan-relwithdebinfo` or `conan-debug`